 2. Summit Bonus, US$ 500:

 The summit bonus is automatically granted to the sherpa upon climbing higher than Camp 4 with the member.
 The summit bonus is not refundable if the Sherpa and Member climb above Camp 4.

-Both bonuses will be collected by Himalayan Leaders before departure of the expedition from Kathmandu.
+Both bonuses will be collected by Himalayan Leaders before the departure of the expedition from Kathmandu.
 The summit bonus will be refunded by Himalayan Leaders upon the “no-objection” clearance from the expedition leader.